openjusticeok/spi-2023/okc-session/README.md

 ## 3. Data Analysis in RStudio -- cleaning your data

 Our data cleaning tasks:
-- Filter out the data we're not interested in -- in this case, we don't need data from 2018 onward, and we don't need the rows corresponding to pedestrian citations (where `type` is `"pedestrian"`).
+- Filter out the data we're not interested in -- in this case, we don't need data from 2018 onward, and we don't need the rows corresponding to pedestrian citations (where `type` is `"pedestrian"`),
+- Add a `year` variable for us to use in our charts, and
 - Clean up the `vehicle_make`, `vehicle_model`, and `vehicle_color` columns so that they're consistent and easy to read.

 The code below is what we'll use to explore and clean up our data, saving it as a new object named `okc_data_clean`.
 I know it looks like a lot, but don't worry -- it's not as complicated as it looks, and we'll go through it together step by step.

 ```
-# Let's start by adding a `year` variable and filtering the data
+# Let's start by adding a `year` variable and filtering the data ----------
 okc_data_clean <- okc_data |>
   mutate(
     year = year(date), # Adding our `year` variable from before